yrqoeuqo123/ACEBench/docs/evaluation/tool-calling.md

 **When to use**: All ACEBench evaluations

 **How it works**: Utilizes AST parsing and specialized checker functions to validate function calls.
-The evaluation supports three checker types:
+The evaluation supports three checker types corresponding to the three data categories:

-- **Normal Checker**: For standard single-turn and multi-turn function calls
+- **Normal Checker**: For Normal data, compares model function call outputs with ground truth using AST parsing.
+Supports cases with multiple valid answers through a candidate answer pool where matching any candidate constitutes correctness.
+Evaluation uses Accuracy metric (1=full match, 0=mismatch).

-- **Special Checker**: For error handling and edge cases
+- **Special Checker**: For Special data, primarily assesses the model's capability in problem identification.
+The model must: (1) detect and alert missing parameters, (2) accurately locate erroneous parameters, and (3) recognize task-function mismatches.
+For each case, Accuracy is scored as 1 if correctly identified, otherwise 0.

-- **Agent Checker**: For multi-step agent tasks with sequential function calls
+- **Agent Checker**: For Agent data, evaluates the model's proficiency in utilizing tools during human-agent interactions.
+There are two evaluation metrics: **End-to-End Accuracy** (evaluated by comparing instance attributes with targets; 1 if all match exactly, 0 otherwise) and **Process Accuracy** (determined by consistency between actual and ideal function call processes, expressed as n/m where m represents the ideal process and n represents the degree of match).

 **Sample Command**: